Boozy Frosé is a wine-based slushie that's cold, refreshing — and for adults only! This frosty cocktail recipe will be a hit at happy hour.

 - It’s easy.
 Freeze wine then blend with vodka and strawberry simple syrup.
 Boom.

 - It’s NOT sweet.
-Although it looks like some sort of daiquiri or margarita, this frozen cocktail is essentially just blended frozen wine and vodka.
+Although it looks like some sort of daiquiri or margarita, this frozen cocktail is essentially just blended frozen wine and vodka, lightly sweetened to taste with homemade simple syrup.

 Who’s thirsty?